 Episode 7: Curses!
 Sarah Veale on the Cult of Magna Mater and Ancient Curse-Tablets

-This interview is our first foray into using internet telephony.
+This interview was our first foray into using internet telephony.
 Please excuse the poor sound-quality, and concentrate on the fascinating subject-matter.
-The SHWEP technical department is working around the clock to improve the audio experience of our listeners, and we’ll get there in the end.
+The SHWEP technical department is working around the clock to improve the audio experience of our listeners.

 Sarah Veale is a historian working on ancient temple-based curse-tablets in the Roman world.
 We talk about her work, particularly on the Roman temple of Magna Mater and Isis located in modern Mainz, Germany.
 This temple has provided us with thousands of so-called curse-tablets, strips of lead inscribed with requests for divine intervention, folded or rolled up, and then thrown into one of the many fire-pits at the temple to be activated by the flames.
 What was going on here?

 Sarah lays it out for us, and in the process brings up a lot of fascinating material for students of western esotericism.
 As well as exploring the details of what was going on at this temple and others like it in the Roman world, the conversation explores several important general points: it leads us to question the easy divisions sometimes drawn between religion and magic, to beware of relying solely on elite textual sources when interpreting the religious beliefs and practices of everyday people, and to look at some of the ways in which practices which, in hindsight, we might be tempted to classify as ‘deviant’ or ‘fringe’ may have actually been mainstream religious staples in their time.

 Specific points discussed include:

 - The Roman cult of Magna Mater, or How An Anatolian Goddess Ended Up On the Romano-German Frontier Being Invoked in Curses,